Hansen0314/aurora_test/README.md

 ![](https://raw.githubusercontent.com/Hansen0314/aurora_img/master/img//emmc_boot.png)

-- **Step 12.** Connect Internet cable to Ethernet interface if the Green LED to blink and the Yellow LED to light that indicates the network work well.we can get as below information about the eth0 at Aurora if we type `ifconfig` cmd.
+- **Step 12.** Connect Internet cable to Ethernet interface . if the Green LED blinking and Yello LED lighting indicate that the network works well.we can get as below information about the eth0 at Aurora if we type `ifconfig` cmd.

 ```bash
 ifconfig